SanielX/Microscenes/README.md

 ```

-## Type Icon
+## NodeIconAttribute
-`TypeIconAttribute` allows to add an icon to a node.
+`NodeIconAttribute` allows to add an icon to a node.
 You can initialize it using string 'filter', then the next set of rules is applied:
 * If filter starts with "Assets/" or "Packages/", then icon is loaded using absolute path using  [AssetDatabase.LoadAssetAtPath\<Texture>](https://docs.unity3d.com/ScriptReference/AssetDatabase.LoadAssetAtPath.html).
 * If filter starts with "Resources/" then rest of the path is used for [Resources.Load(string)](https://docs.unity3d.com/ScriptReference/Resources.Load.html) call.</br>
 * If filter starts with t: and contains '.' symbol, icon is retrieved from type with the same name (Must match whole name including namespace)</br>
 * If filter starts with t: and <b>does not</b> contain '.', then search through types is used but only for Type.Name, first match is used to retrieve the icon. </br>
-* If type is found, then rules are the same as for intiialization with `System.Type`
+* If type is found, then rules are the same as for initialization with `System.Type`
 * If none of these criteria are met, icon is loaded using [EditorGUIUtility.IconContent(string)](https://docs.unity3d.com/ScriptReference/EditorGUIUtility.IconContent.html)

 Initialization with Type works as follows: